 We achieve that end through curricular and co-curricular activities that stress problem-solving and team-based learning within a diverse community of individuals who are committed to serving the public interest.
-The Washington DC track provides students with an additional platform for engaging with leaders, practitioners and organizations focused on federal and international policy and public interest issues.
+The Washington DC track provides students with an additional platform for engaging with leaders, practitioners and organizations focused on federal and international policy.